-✓ Employment through Local Economic ✓ Crossing at Fabriekslaan.
-Development (LED).
+Employment through Local Economic Development (LED).
+Crossing at Fabriekslaan.
 Infrastructure Development through EPWP for Jobs creation.
-Municipality must purchase two fire engines to address the challenge of veldfires. ✓ Development of By-laws. ✓ Installation of fire hydrants.
-Officers to undergo training for enforcement o By-laws. ✓ Disaster Management. ✓ Maintenance of streetlights. ✓ Budget - Income and Expenditure. ✓ Purchasing of equipment for electrical workers. ✓ Ring fencing trading Municipality must develop programmes to support NAMPO.
-Safeguarding (Security) for Municipal assets. ✓ Trucks to be removed from R30 road during NAMPO.
-Priority on Infrastructure (Qualified Electrical engineers for electricity network). ✓ Crossing at Fabriekslaan.
+Municipality must purchase two fire engines to address the challenge of veldfires.
+Development of By-laws.
+Installation of fire hydrants.

+Officers to undergo training for enforcement of By-laws.
+Installation of electronic clocking system.
+Disaster Management.
+Maintenance of streetlights.
+Budget - Income and Expenditure.
+Purchasing of equipment for electrical workers.
+Ring fencing trading Municipality must develop programmes to support NAMPO.
+Safeguarding (Security) for Municipal assets.
+Trucks to be removed from R30 road during NAMPO.
+Priority on Infrastructure (Qualified Electrical engineers for electricity network).
+Crossing at Fabriekslaan.
 Privatisation of Landfill sites (PPP).
-Municipality must purchase two fire engines to address the challenge of veldfires. ✓ Purchasing of Refuse Removal fleet. ✓ Installation of fire hydrants. ✓ Paving of roads in town and industrial area. ✓ Installation of electronic clocking system. ✓ Illegal dumping. ✓ Maintenance of streetlights.
+Municipality must purchase two fire engines to address the challenge of veldfires.
+Purchasing of Refuse Removal fleet.
+Installation of fire hydrants.
+Paving of roads in town and industrial area.
+Installation of electronic clocking system.
+Illegal dumping.
+Maintenance of streetlights.
 Development of Bylaws that can limit the tonnage.
 Purchasing of equipment for electrical workers.
-Old Taxi rand is turned into the rubbish dump foreigners. by ✓ Municipality must develop programmes to support NAMPO.
-Brick making machine is not operational (to be sold PPP) Benchmarking provision of Municipal services. ✓ Crossing at Fabriekslaan. ✓ Crossing at Senwes (entrance). ✓
+Old Taxi rand is turned into the rubbish dump by foreigners.
+Municipality must develop programmes to support NAMPO.
+Brick making machine is not operational (to be sold PPP) Trucks to be removed from R30 road during NAMPO.
+Benchmarking provision of Municipal services.
+Crossing at Fabriekslaan.
+Crossing at Senwes (entrance). •